Capacity factor: Determinants of a plant capacity factor

 This accounts for most of the unused capacity of base load power plants.
 Base load plants usually have low costs per unit of electricity because they are designed for maximum efficiency and are operated continuously at high output.

 Geothermal power plants, nuclear power plants, coal-fired plants and bioenergy plants that burn solid material are almost always operated as base load plants, as they can be difficult to adjust to suit demand.

 A plant can also have its output curtailed or intentionally left idle because the electricity is not needed or because the price of electricity is too low to make production economical.

 This accounts for most of the unused capacity of peaking power plants and load following power plants.

 Peaking plants may operate for only a few hours per year or up to several hours per day.

 Many other power plants operate only at certain times of the day or year because of variation in loads and electricity prices.

 If a plant is only needed during the day, for example, even if it operates at full power output from 8 am to 8 pm every day (12 hours) all year long, it would only have a 50% capacity factor.

 Due to low capacity factors, electricity from peaking power plants is relatively expensive because the limited generation has to cover the plant fixed costs.

 A third reason is that a plant may not have the fuel available to operate all of the time.

 This can apply to fossil generating stations with restricted fuels supplies, but most notably applies to intermittent renewable resources.

 Solar PV and wind turbines have a capacity factor limited by the availability of their "fuel", sunshine and wind respectively.

 A hydroelectricity plant may have a capacity factor lower than 100% due to restriction or scarcity of water, or its output may be regulated to match the current power need, conserving its stored water for later usage.

+Governments differ in their wiliness to accept risks of power outages and lack of resilience against natural disasters and military attack on electricity grids.
+Examples of historical events impacting grid resilience are the 1991 Gulf War air campaign against civilian infrastructure, 2015 Ukraine power grid hack, 2021 Texas power crisis and Russian strikes against Ukrainian infrastructure (2022–present).
+Low risk tolerance may require electricity grids to be more significantly overbuilt to mitigate the potential costs of electricity grid interruptions and outages, impacting on a technology-by-technology basis the amount of generation curtailment necessary under normal grid conditions.

 Other reasons that a power plant may not have a capacity factor of 100% include restrictions or limitations on air permits and limitations on transmission that force the plant to curtail output.